Najmin738584/Data-warehouse/README.md

 2) log_data

 ### Schema for Song Play Analysis :
-Using the song and event datasets We created a star schema optimized for queries on song play analysis.
+Using the song and log datasets We created a star schema optimized for queries on song play analysis.
 This includes the following tables

 Fact Table       - 1) songplays